 If, like me, you don’t want to introduce honey as a regular menu item here are some other ideas for the times you want to spoil your parakeets a little bit.

 - No treat list would be complete (or accurate!) if it didn’t include Millet.
 Spray millet is almost universally regarded by parakeets as the ultimate in pleasure food.
-If your new parakeet doesn’t realize yet this is his favorite food he will soon.
-Millet doesn’t have a lot of nutritional value to it so it really should just be used as a treat.
+If your new parakeet doesn’t realize yet this is his favorite food he probably will soon.
 I know there are a lot of Miller Spray Holders on the market so you can put a whole spray of millet in the cage with the parakeets, but I don’t recommend going that route.
-I think that if millet always comes from the humans it’s a much more powerful bonding and training tool.
+I think that if millet always comes from humans it’s a much more powerful bonding and training tool.
 Also millet readily available in the cage is the equivalent of me having a limitless bag of Doritos in my cube at work, no good would come of that for my health and I don’t think that unlimited millet will do your parakeets any health favors either.

 - Vegetables and occasional fruits.
 I know, I know, you’re thinking I’m crazy because your parakeets currently won’t even look at a slice of cucumber without having a panic attack, or ignore it completely.
 And I’m telling you (virtually guaranteeing) that if you are persistent and keep offering the good stuff multiple times a week in a variety of different ways and/or mixed with seed and millet you will eventually wear them down and have a pack of veggie-lovers!
 The absolute key is persistence.
 You can’t say after a month of trying that they hate vegetables because that is not long enough.
 These little guys can be more stubborn and fearful than one could possibly imagine.